Xinzhuang metro station

 The Taipei Metro Xinzhuang station is a station on the Zhonghe–Xinlu line located in Xinzhuang District, New Taipei, Taiwan.
-The station opened for service on 5 January 2012.
+It opened for service on 5 January 2012.

 Station overview

 This two-level, underground station has an island platform.
 It is located beneath the intersection of Zhongzheng Rd. and Zhonghua Rd., in front of Xinzhuang Junior High School.
 It was scheduled to open in March 2012 along with most of the Xinzhuang Line, but opened earlier for service on 5 January 2012.

 Construction

 Excavation depth for this station was 19.2 m.
 It is 223.8 m in length and 16.15 m wide.
 The platform is 141 m long.
 It has two entrances, two accessibility elevators, and two vent shafts.
 One of the entrances and vent shafts is integrated into the planned Health Center building.

 Design

 The theme for the station is "Flying Silk-Weaving Future".